-When we put it all together, it looks like:
+Let's put this all together.
+Our new file type, with the .k suffix, will be processed by a command named kprocess, which lives in non-standard location /usr/local/bin, so we add that path to the execution environment so SCons can find it.
+Here's what it looks like:

 '''

 import re

 include_re = re.compile(r'^include\s+(\S+)$', re.M)

 def kfile_scan(node, env, path):

 contents = node.get_text_contents()

 includes = include_re.findall(contents)

 return env.File(includes)

 kscan = Scanner(function=kfile_scan, skeys=['.k'])

-env = Environment(ENV={'PATH': '/usr/local/bin'}) env.Append(SCANNERS=kscan)
+env = Environment()

+env.AppendENVPath('PATH', '/usr/local/bin')

+env.Append(SCANNERS=kscan)

-env.Command('foo', 'foo.k', 'kprocess < $SOURCES > $TARGET') '''
+env.Command('foo', 'foo.k', 'kprocess < $SOURCES > $TARGET')

+'''

+Assume a foo.k file like this:

+'''

+some initial text

+include other_file

+some other text

+'''

+Now if we run scons we can see that the scanner works - it identified the dependency other\file via the detected include line, although we get an error message because we forgot to create that file!

+'''

+% scons -Q

+scons: [foo] Implicit dependency 'other_file' not found, needed by target 'foo'.

+'''

 20.2.
-Adding a search path to a scanner: FindPathDirs
+Adding a search path to a Scanner: FindPathDirs

-If the build tool in question will use a path variable to search for included files or other dependencies, then the Scanner will need to take that path variable into account as well - \$CPPPATH and \$LIBPATH are used this way, for example.
-The path to search is passed to your scanner as the path argument.
-Path variables may be lists of nodes, semicolon-separated strings, or even contain construction variables which need to be expanded.
-SCons provides the FindPathDirs function which returns a callable to expand a given path (given as a SCons construction variable name) to a list of paths at the time the scanner is called.
+If the build tool in question will use a path variable to search for included files or other dependencies, then the Scanner will need to take that path variable into account as well - the same way \$CPPPATH is used for files processed by the C Preprocessor (used for C, C++, Fortran and others).
+Path variables may be lists of nodes or semicolon-separated strings (SCons uses a semicolon here irrespective of the pathlist separator used by the native operating system), and may contain construction variables to be expanded.
+A Scanner can take a path\function to process such a path variable; the function produces a tuple of paths that is passed to the scanner function as its path parameter.

+To make this easy, SCons provides the premade FindPathDirs function which returns a callable to expand a given path variable (given as an SCons construction variable name) to a tuple of paths at the time the Scanner is called.
 Deferring evaluation until that point allows, for instance, the path to contain \$TARGET references which differ for each file scanned.

-Using FindPathDirs is quite easy.
-Continuing the above example, using KPATH as the construction variable with the search path (analogous to \$CPPPATH), we just modify the call to the Scanner factory function to include a path keyword arg:
+Using FindPathDirs is easy.
+Continuing the above example, using \$KPATH as the construction variable to hold the paths (analogous to \$CPPPATH), we just modify the call to the Scanner factory function to include a path\function keyword argument:

 '''

-kscan = Scanner(function=kfile_scan, skeys=['.k'], path_function=FindPathDirs('KPATH'))
+kscan = Scanner(

+function=kfile_scan,

+skeys=['.k'],

+path_function=FindPathDirs('KPATH'),

+)

 '''